-Camp Gay: Averted.
+- Camp Gay: Averted.
 None of the gay characters are particularly effeminate.

 - Caustic Critic: Rodney is a professional theatre critic whose style is overly insulting to various theatrical directors.
 At one point, Rodney is assaulted by an irate director.

 - Cure Your Gays: Played with.
 Constance summarizes Nina's efforts as trying to bring George "to his senses".

 - Fag Hag: Nina at first.
 Then she falls hard for her gay friend.

-- Fair Cop: Louis Crowley.
-An African-American with model looks.
+- Fair Cop: Louis Crowley, a police officer who's African-American, with model looks.

 - The Ghost: Lucy Jane Parnell, George's first love, is frequently mentioned but never seen.